This page updated 26 Apr 2008

 Centering – Most titles are centered.
 The centering control, described in my article on Centering and Indenting, can be used to achieve that effect.

 Placing Font Controls – Best results are probably achieved by placing the font controls in the Memo.
 Some, such as Point Size, cannot be used in the Sentence to control the way text placed in the Memo or other fields is rendered.
-Others, such as Bold and Centering can be placed in the Sentence and still apply to the output of fields referenced by variables if the report output is sent to a word processor file.
+Others, such as Bold and Centering can be placed in the Sentence and still apply to the output of fields referenced by variables.
 Test your work to ensure the desired results are produced.

 Since the title produced by the Report Title field in Report Options appears as a subtitle when you add an Introduction section, consider whether it should be changed from the default settings.
 By default, the Report Title field for a Descendants Journal is